New to Polo

 Ready to take up polo on a more regular basis?
 The first step is to select a club.
 Which one you choose may be down to a clubs locality and its facilities.
 It is possible that you will decide to join the club where you have been having lessons but the most important thing is that they can provide what you are looking for.
 If they are not known to you, then it is advisable to go and meet the polo manager and/or coach and find out as much as you can.

-When you join an HPA affiliated club you will have a number of membership options.
+The next step will be to join an HPA affiliated club, more than likely you will have a number of membership options.
 Amongst these there will be ‘Chukka’ and ‘Full’ membership.
 As a chukka member you are only allowed to play in ‘practice’ chukkas at your own club.
+You will also need to upgrade your HPA membership from ‘Instructional’ to ‘Chukka’.
+There is an additional fee to pay.

-It is up to the club to ensure they forward your membership details to the HPA.
+You will need to pay both Club and HPA before you become a ‘Full’ or ‘Chukka’ member.
 Until this is done you are not entitled to play as you will not be covered by the HPA’s Public Liability insurance cover.

 The A to Z of Polo.